microtrain/bootcamp/05-HTML/02-GitHubPages.md

 # Github Pages

 GitHub provides a free hosting service called [GitHub Pages](https://pages.github.com/).
 This is a standard GitHub repository that is hosted as a website.
-This allows you to post static web content (HTML, CSS, JavaScript, images, videos, etc) to a repository and that content will be served as a live webpage.
+This allows you to post static web content (HTML, CSS, JavaScript, images, videos, etc) to a repository.
+That content will be served as a live webpage.
 This is a front-end only service.
-The exercises in this section will focus on building a website personal web site tailored to developing a personal brand, building a portfolio, etc.
+The exercises in this section will focus on building a website personal web site that is tailored to developing a personal brand and building a portfolio.

 ## Exercise 1 - Create your GitHub Pages Repository.
 1. Login to github